coatyio/vda-5050-lib.js/README.md

   management/handling into reusable components.
 * Provide abstraction layers for coordination/vehicle plane and communication.
-* Adapt to vehicle-specific navigation & control interfaces through uniform protocol adapters realized by integrators or AGV manufacturers
+* Adapt to vehicle-specific navigation & control interfaces through uniform protocol adapters realized by integrators or AGV manufacturers.
-* Use library components on coordination/vehicle plane in combination or separartely.
+* Use library components on coordination/vehicle plane in combination or separately.
 * Support custom VDA 5050 actions and extension topics/object models.

 This library supports cross platform deployments (Linux, Win, macOS, Android,